Philix27/tinq/posts/writing-great-unit-tests.md

+---
-# How many children is enough?
+title: 'How many children is enough?'
+date: 'March 12, 2022'
+excerpt: 'Why we must bear children.
+Rsponsibilities of parenting'
+cover_image: '/images/project/7.jpg'
+---

 1. Why we have children?
 2. Budget for a child